Aweptimum/Strike/README.md

 ### Broad Phase
 Has both circle-circle and aabb-aabb intersection test functions - `S.ircle(collider1, collider2)` and `S.aabb(collider1, collider2)` respectively.
 Both return true on interesction, else false.
 ### Narrow Phase (SAT)
-Calling `S.triking(collider1, collider2)` will check for collisions between the two given colliders and return a boolean (true/false) that signifies a collision, followed by a corresponding, second value (MTV/nil).
+Calling `S.triking(collider1, collider2)` will check for collisions between the two given colliders and return an MTV (there is a collision) or false (no collision).

-The underlying SAT algorithm for two convex shapes is exposed through `S.AT(shape1, shape2)`, and it similarly returns an overlap boolean `number/false` and an `MTV`.
-When `number`, the number corresponds to the shape the MTV references (1/2) and the MTV is the vector of minimum separation.
-When `false`, the MTV is just a vector representing the axis of separation, a normal of one of the shape's edges.
+The underlying SAT algorithm for two convex shapes is exposed through `S.AT(shape1, shape2)`, and it similarly returns an `MTV`, but whether there is a collision or not.
+The MTV's boolean `separating` field can be examined. true = separating (no collision), false = overlapping (collision).
 It's entirely possible to build your physics around Shapes + S.AT instead of using Colliders + S.triking if you don't need composite shapes or groups of geometry.

 It's important to note that geometries contained in the same Collider do not collide with each other.
 This is relevant for how Strike unintentionally gets around [Ghost Collisions](#ghosting)
 ### Resolution